 - and the man who revealed your ^love to us in the Spirit.

-- And because of this, we didn’t stop praying and asking for you from the day we heard, so you might be filled with accurate knowledge of His will in all wisdom and spiritual understanding,
+- And because of this, we don’t stop praying and asking for you from the day we heard, so you might be filled with accurate knowledge of His will in all wisdom and spiritual understanding,

 - being empowered with all strength according to His glorious might, into all endurance and patience with joy;

-- giving thanks to the Father; the One who made you fit for a portion of the inheritance of the saints in light.
+- giving thanks to the Father; the One who made you fit for a portion of the inheritance of the saints in the light.

 - He who rescued us from the authority of the darkness and transferred us into the kingdom of His ^beloved Son,

 - in whom we have the repurchase payment1“repurchase payment” is one word in Greek, typically translated “redemption”.
 It properly refers to the price paid to “buy back” something that had been lost. and the forgiveness of sins.